Yes, Invoice Financing is a Good Idea (and Here’s Why!)

-Learn why many industries choose invoice financing as a way to bridge the accounts receivable gap.
+There is a reason why so many industries choose invoice financing as a way to bridge the gap between when an invoice is sent to a client, and when the client pays the invoice.
 It is some of the most accessible business funding around.

-Invoice financing and factoring can be a real lifesaver for many companies.
+Invoice financing and factoring can be a real lifesaver for many small business owners.
 However, there are a few minor drawbacks.

 For one, only businesses-to-business (B2B) companies can take advantage of this type of financing.
 The invoice amount must be large enough to make it worth the factoring company’s efforts.
 Invoices worth tens of thousands of dollars are almost entirely exclusive to B2B companies.

 What types of businesses can take advantage of invoice financing?
-Industries like trucking, construction, and manufacturing.
-Invoice financing is mostly unavailable for companies that serve the general public.
+Industries like trucking, construction, staffing, and manufacturing.
+Invoice financing is mostly unavailable for companies that invoice individuals rather than businesses.

 Enter a Third Party

 Invoice factoring involves the presence of a third party, the factoring company.
-While your customer may understand the need for an outsider to mingle in your partnership, be aware that some customers may not welcome a bill collector into your circle.
+While your customer may understand the need for an outsider to get involved with the financing aspect of the relationship, be aware that some customers may not welcome it.